wdanilo/haskell-logger/README.md

 ### DropLogger

-The 'DropLogger' allows you to simply drop all logs from the function.
+The `DropLogger` allows you to simply drop all logs from the function.
 It could be used if you want to execute a subroutine but just discard all logging there.
 The log messages would be completely discarded - they will not even be created.

 ## TemplateHaskell interface